rigwild/ocr-search/README.md

     --words List of comma-separated words to search (if "MATCH_ALL", will match everything for mass OCR extraction)

   Options
-    --progressFile     File to save progress to, will start from where it stopped last time by looking there (none="none")  [default="progress.json"]
-    --matchesLogFile   Log all matches to this file (none="none") [default="matches.txt"] --no-console-logs  Silence console logs
+    --ignoreExt         List of comma-separated file extensions to ignore --pdfExtractFirst   Range start of the pages to extract from PDF files (1-indexed) --pdfExtractLast    Range end of the pages to extract from PDF files, last page if overflow (1-indexed) --progressFile      File to save progress to, will start from where it stopped last time by looking there (no file, use "none")  [default="progress.json"] --matchesLogFile    Log all matches to this file (no file, use "none") [default="matches.txt"] --no-console-logs   Silence all console logs
-    --workers          Amount of worker threads to use (default is total CPU cores count - 2)
+    --no-show-matches   Do not print matched files text content to the console [default="false"] --workers           Amount of worker threads to use (default is total CPU cores count - 2)

   OCR Options - See https://github.com/tesseract-ocr/tesseract/blob/main/doc/tesseract.1.asc
     --lang  Tesseract OCR LANG configuration [default="eng"]